 CPR oxygenates the body and brain and is thus favorable in making a later defibrillation advanced life support possible.
 On the other hand, delaying CPR often results in poor outcomes.

-Here are the 10 steps to perform CPR
+Here's an infographic showing the 10 steps to perform CPR:

 Survey the area for scene safety.
 Although it is best to begin CPR as quickly as possible, the person who is about to perform CPR needs to ensure that he will be safe while performing the procedure.
 This may include looking for traffic, fires, or other potential dangers.